varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

-The two typedefs ``uintptr_t`` and ``intptr_t`` are big enough to hold a pointer so that you can write "portable" code which does the kind the kind of integer-pointer-mis-math which CHERI prevents you from doing.
+The two typedefs ``uintptr_t`` and ``intptr_t`` are big enough to hold a pointer so that you can write "portable" code which does the kind of integer-pointer-mis-math which
+CHERI prevents you from doing.

 In theory we should not have any ``[u]intptr_t`` in Varnish,